Edgenesis/shifu/quick-start-hello-world.md

        ```
        kubectl exec -it --namespace default nginx -- bash
        ```
-   6. interact with the Hellow World Device
+   6. interact with the Hellow World Device via its deviceShifu
       ```
       /# curl http://edgedevice-helloworld:80/hello
       ```